cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-devices/agentless/dns/dns-over-https.md

 </div>
 </details>

 You can verify that the request was associated with the correct user email by checking your [Gateway DNS logs](/cloudflare-one/analytics/logs/activity-log/).
-To filter these requests, build a DNS policy using the [User Email](/cloudflare-one/policies/filtering/identity-selectors/#user-email) selector.
-The other identity-based selectors are not currently supported by agentless DoH.
+To filter these requests, build a DNS policy using any of the Gateway [identity-based selectors](/cloudflare-one/policies/filtering/identity-selectors/).